 - Place your tinder in the center of your fire site.

-- Place your kindling around the tinder in the form of a tepee.
+- Place the kindling around the tinder in the form of a tepee.
 Allow for air circulation.

-When the fire lay is complete and you have a large supply of additional kindling and wood on hand, you can ignite the tinder.
-Flame sources can be mundane (highly recommended!), difficult, or exotic.
+When the fire lay is complete and you have a large supply of additional kindling and wood on hand, you can ignite the tinder:

-- Flick that Bic! – Kept warm and dry in your pocket, a lighter is small and effective.
+- Lighter: Kept warm and dry in your pocket, a lighter is small and effective.
 The flame persists allowing you to keep adding heat to more stubborn tinder, if necessary.
 Don’t leave home without it!

-- Flint and steel – There’s a reason we start fires with matches and lighters today – they are effective and reliable.
+- Flint and steel: There’s a reason we start fires with matches and lighters today – they are effective and reliable.
 Flint and steel can be that as well, but it takes practice.
-Magnesium fire starters, a type of flint and steel, can be useful for damp fuels due to the high burn temperature of the magnesium shavings.
+Magnesium fire starters, a type of flint and steel, can be useful for damp fuels due to the high burn temperature of magnesium shavings.

-- Chocolate and Soda – Polish the bottom of a soda can with the very fine abrasive of chocolate (or toothpaste) until it is shiny as a mirror.
+- Chocolate and soda: Polish the bottom of a soda can with the very fine abrasive of chocolate (or toothpaste) until it's as shiny as a mirror.
 The parabolic shape will catch and concentrate the sun’s rays enough to ignite dry tinder.
-Don’t eat the chocolate, as it will be full of aluminum dust, a known health risk.
+Don’t eat the chocolate, though, as it will be full of aluminum dust – a known health risk.

 Three days is the longest you will live without water, and it can be even less with greater exertion or higher temperatures.
 Dehydration is a serious problem, and can also happen on cold days.
 If you venture into the wilderness, you should always carry plenty of water.
-It’s a good idea to also bring some way to replenish your supply – a method for treating the water you find in nature so that it is safe to drink.
+It’s a good idea to also have a plan to replenish your supply – a method for treating the water you find in nature so that it is safe to drink.

-- Chemicals – Tablets containing iodine or chlorine kill bacteria and protozoa, and neutralize viruses.
-They affect the taste and take an hour to work, but they’re light and small and effective.
+- Chemicals: Tablets containing iodine or chlorine kill bacteria and protozoa, and neutralize viruses.
+They affect the taste and take an hour to work, but they’re light, small and effective.

 If you have no ability to treat water, and are faced with dehydration, it is better to drink than die.
 Allow muddy water to stand until the silt settles to the bottom.
 Then use your t-shirt to strain out any remaining debris.
 Be alert to places where water may have collected, and prepare for outdoor adventures by learning other methods to obtain water.